Joystream/joystream/node/README.md

 ### Joystream public testnet

-Use the `--chain` argument, and specify the path to the genesis chain.json file for that public network.
-The joystream public networks are found in [../testnets/](../testnets/)
+Use the `--chain` argument, and specify the path to the genesis `chain.json` file for that public network.
+The JSON "chain spec" files for Joystream public networks can be found in [../testnets/](../testnets/).

 ```bash
 cargo run --release -- --chain testnets/rome.json